powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ### Rollback

+To do a full disk rollback, first requires that the root file system get unmounted as a mounted filesystem cannot be completely restored and will not be completely successful.
+The actual mechanism in ZFS will attempt to unmount a mounted filesystem during rollback.
+The easiest way is to use MAAS to boot into rescue mode.
+A user could also boot a system using a LiveCD or recovery mode.

-To do a full disk rollback, using MAAS to boot into rescue mode, using a LiveCD, or recovery mode is required.
-Attempting to restore the root filesystem while it is mounted will not be entirely successful.
-Once in rescue mode, install the ZFS utilities, and run the rollback to that snapshot:
+Once in rescue mode, all that is required is to install the ZFS utilities and rollback to the specified snapshot:

 ```shell
 $ sudo apt update